Getting Started

 EDGE is an acronym for Educating the Digital Generation with Excellence.
 We believe EDGE serves students individual academic needs in our school district while providing a community-oriented experience.

-The EDGE program is a free online program for all CNP students grades 4-12th.
+The EDGE program is a free online program for all CNP students grades 6-12th.
 We operate as a school within a school.
 Your child will still be enrolled in their local school within the Choctaw-Nicoma Park School District while also enrolled in online coursework through EDGE.
 You will receive communication from both the local school site and the EDGE program.
 The school site may communicate about student schedules, extracurricular activities, school pictures, fundraisers, special events, etc. The EDGE program will communicate about curriculum, software, attendance, grades, and various opportunities specifically designed for online students.
 The online program will be available to students 24 hours a day/7 days a week and will provide an opportunity for student to self-pace through weekly assigned coursework on a flexible schedule.
-According to the teachers' certification area, students in grades 6-12 will be assigned several teachers to assist and monitor the students' academic progress.
+According to the instructors' certification area, students in grades 6-12 will be assigned several instructors to assist and monitor the students' academic progress.

 The EDGE program will utilize the Edmentum online software by providing Courseware for grades 6-12.
-The software is we-based, and students will access a website, log in using a username and password that will give access to the dashboard for their grade level courses. parents will also receive a Sensei for Families account with allows parents view-only access to their child's Courseware account.
-In addition, families should expect to communicate with their teachers regularly and advocate for their child's needs when additional assistance is needed.
+The software is web-based, and students will access a website, log in using a username and password that will give access to the dashboard for their grade level courses. parents will also receive a Sensei for Families account with allows parents view-only access to their child's Courseware account.
+In addition, families should expect to communicate with their instructors regularly and advocate for their child's needs when additional assistance is needed.

 Students must make at least a semester-long commitment to the EDGE program.
 All students have until the first ten days of school to commit to EDGE or in-person school, this applies to both first and second semesters.
 Students who change their minds after the deadline will be allowed to switch at the start of the new semester.